 A couple of days ago I was in the need of automating simple browsing on the internet.
 To be more specific I needed to visit my company website, click on a couple of specific links and then repeat this operation every few minutes.

-You are probably thinking that there are several software that can perform what is called «automation test» but I am just too lazy to surf the web looking for a free program and writing code is really more fun so there was just one thing in my mind…
+You are probably thinking that there is software that can perform what is called «automation test» but I am just too lazy to surf the web looking for a free program and writing code is really more fun so there was just one thing in my mind…

 According to the official website,